 Cultural appropriation is a concern of people who are (or have historically been) oppressed.
-It is the use of symbols, religious rites and/or cultural practices by members of the oppressing culture for their own gain or edification, without permission, invitation, or inclusion of those of the culture whose symbols or practices are being used.
+It is the use of symbols, religious rites and/or cultural practices by members of the oppressing culture for their own gain or entertainment, without permission, invitation, or inclusion of those of the culture whose symbols or practices are being used.

 This is a hot topic right now, and one of particular concern to Pagans who draw on different cultures for their symbologies and rituals.
 We’ve discussed the subject a lot on the Atheopaganism Facebook group, and I thought I’d write about it here so there was a more permanent capture of thinking about cultural appropriation as it relates to Atheopaganism.

 As I’ve written before, Atheopaganism is a forward-looking religious path.
 We do not claim to be derived from an ancient culture or long-standing lineage; rather, we are developing our own path and culture through usage of ritual technologies which have been used by people all over the world since long before the dawn of history.

 And there is where we must make a distinction.
 Here’s an example: